-In March 2020, COVID-19 abruptly transformed life as we knew it and, for obvious reasons, the Cliff Walk was closed.
-At that time, my project’s body of work was nearing completion.
-I found myself unable to visit the locations that I was painting.
-And, the project of mapping the walk through memory and digital photographs became, for me, all the more powerful.
-Sheltering at home and in my studio underscored the nurturing, restorative power of outdoor spaces, and of the Cliff Walk in particular.
+In March 2020, COVID-19 abruptly interrupted life as we knew it and, for a time, the Cliff Walk was closed.
+My project’s first body of work was nearing completion.
+Unable to visit the locations that I was painting, the process of seeing, mapping and painting the path from digital photographs became all the more powerful.
+Sheltering at home in my studio underscored the nurturing, restorative power of outdoor spaces, and of the Cliff Walk in particular.